-Our aims have remained the same since the establishment of the Lodge: first, to maintain an interest in Masonic research by presenting and discussing original research papers in Lodge, and publishing other papers and comments in AQC; and second, to support and encourage Masonic scholars globally, and thereby maintain research standards.
+Our aims have remained the same since the establishment of the Lodge: to maintain an interest in Masonic research by presenting and discussing original research papers in Lodge; publishing other papers and comments in AQC; and supporting and encouraging Masonic scholars globally, thereby maintaining research standards.

-The Main Objects of the Lodge were detailed in the first volume of AQC and were to
+The Objects of the Lodge were detailed in the first volume of AQC.
+They were to –

 - Attract freemasons to meetings of QC in order to encourage an appreciation of Masonic research

-- Submit the discoveries or conclusions of researchers to the judgment and criticism of their fellows by means of papers read in Lodge
+- Submit the discoveries or conclusions of researchers to the judgment and criticism of their peers by means of papers read in Lodge

 - Submit these communications and the discussions arising to the general body of the Craft by publishing the Transactions of the Lodge

 - Reprint scarce and valuable works on Freemasonry and to publish Manuscripts

 - Make the English-speaking Craft acquainted with the progress of Masonic study abroad by translations (in whole or part) of non-English language works

-- Tabulate concisely in the printed Transactions of the Lodge the progress of the Craft throughout the world
+- Tabulate concisely in the Transactions of the Lodge the progress of the Craft throughout the world

 - Acquire permanent premises and form a Masonic library and museum

 Each of these aims remain valid except the last.
 Quatuor Coronati found a permanent home in Freemasons’ Hall, Great Queen Street, London, and the Library and Museum houses our books and archives, and stores certain of our possessions.
 Others have been gifted or placed on loan to Masonic museums.
 Advances in technology have relieved us of the need for a physical office and permanent staff, and the Circle is administered today by a small number of volunteers from among QC’s members.

 Join or Renew your Membership of Q.C.C.C.Join or renew